AlexAlBasosi/ibpv2-enablement/README.md

    `ansible-playbook playbook.yml`

 4. Head over to your instance of the IBM Blockchain Platform running on IBM Cloud.
-You should now see your Peers, Certificate Authority and Orderer running, like the below:
+You should now see your Peers, Certificate Authorities and Orderer running, like the below:

 <img src="./images/Console.png" />